Code-Institute-Submissions/shake-n-stir/docs/testing/testing.md

 * I want my profile to be password protected.

     * A user is not able to create an account, without also creating a password for their account.
 A profile cannot be accessed when logging in without knowing the password.
-All passwords are protected by HASH???
+In addition, all passwords are protected by hashing.
         * A the login form displaying the password can be seen [here](./user-stories/user-story-password.png)